overspend1/endcord/configuration.md

     Maximum number of commands stored in history.
 File is `command_history.json` in config dir.
 - `external_editor = None`
     Command or path to executable for launching external editor.
 Set to `None` to use system default.
+- `calls = True`
+    If disabled, wont be able to receive nor start calls and calls wont ring.
 - `linux_notification_sound = "message"`
     Sound played when notification is displayed.
 Linux only.
 Set to None to disable.
 Sound names can be found in `/usr/share/sounds/freedesktop/stereo`, without extension.
 - `custom_notification_sound = None`